Gromov-Wasserstein Barycenters: The Analysis Problem: Gromov-Wasserstein (GW) Distances

-Then, $GW(\cdot,\cdot)$ defines a metric on the quotient space of mm-spaces under this equivalence relation.
-Moreover, \eqref{eq: equiv relation} coincides with the notion of \emph{strong isomorphism} \cite[Thm.
+Consider the equivalence relation on the space of networks given by $\mathbb X\sim \mathbb X'$ if and only if $GW(\mathbb X, \mathbb X')=0.$ Then, $GW(\cdot,\cdot)$ defines a metric on the quotient space of mm-spaces under this equivalence relation.
+Moreover, this equivalence relation coincides with the notion of \emph{strong isomorphism} \cite[Thm.
 5.1]{memoli2011gromov}.
 The extension of the GW discrepancy from mm-spaces to general networks is not necessarily a metric modulo strong isomorphisms \cite[Rem.
 2.5 and Fig. 2]{chowdhury2019gromov}.
-However, in analogy to Gromov–Hausdorff distance \cite{chowdhury2017distances}, in \cite[Thms.
+However, in analogy to Gromov-Hausdorff distance \cite{chowdhury2017distances}, in \cite[Thms.
 2.3 and 2.4]{chowdhury2019gromov} the authors prove that GW in \eqref{eq: gw for networks} is a pseudo-metric in the space of networks (i.e, non-negative, symmetric and satisfies the triangle inequality).
 Moreover, $GW(\mathbb X,\mathbb Y)=0$ if and only if $\mathbb X$ and $\mathbb Y$ are \emph{weakly isomorphic}.
-As a summary, we provide the following diagram:
+As a summary, we provide the following diagram: \begin{small}